micmejia/bible-dump/NKJV/Proverbs/Prov 15.md

 The eyes of the Lord _are_ in every place, Keeping watch on the evil and the good.

 ###### 4
-A [^a]wholesome tongue _is_ a tree of life, But perverseness in it breaks the spirit.
+A wholesome tongue _is_ a tree of life, But perverseness in it breaks the spirit.

 ###### 5
-A fool despises his father's instruction, But he who [^b]receives correction is prudent.
+A fool despises his father's instruction, But he who receives correction is prudent.

 ###### 6
 _In_ the house of the righteous _there is_ much treasure, But in the revenue of the wicked is trouble.

 ###### 7
-The lips of the wise [^c]disperse knowledge, But the heart of the fool _does_ not _do_ so.
+The lips of the wise disperse knowledge, But the heart of the fool _does_ not _do_ so.

 ###### 8
 The sacrifice of the wicked _is_ an abomination to the Lord, But the prayer of the upright _is_ His delight.